NicoCeresa/CruxCam/README.md

 # CruxCam

 ## Next Steps
+- section out code into python files
-- fix mp4 output
+- input as link to instagram reel or mp4
-- add tests for score calc
+    - instagram api?